Snail-IDE/Snail-IDE-Docs/docs/extensions/storage.md

 :::

 This is the same as Local Storage, but the keys will not share between uploaded projects.
-The project must be uploaded to PenguinMod for this to be useful.
+The project must be uploaded to Snail IDE for this to be useful.

 <img src="/img/docimages/local_uploaded_storage_list.png" alt="Local Uploaded Storage blocks" width="192"></img>